-- The discount rate used to determine benefit obligations %. - The inflation rate used to determine benefit obligations %. - The compensation increase rate used to determine benefit obligations %. - Life and mortality schedule used: Based on the British A67-70ULT table to calculate the rates of both life and total disability. - Termination benefits table (Projected unit credit method)
+- The discount rate used to determine benefit obligations%. - The inflation rate used to determine benefit obligations%. - The compensation increase rate used to determine benefit obligations%. - Life and mortality schedule used: Based on the British A67-70ULT table to calculate the rates of both life and total disability. - Termination benefits table (Projected unit credit method)

-29.2 The main actuarial assumptions summarized as follows:
+30.2 The main actuarial assumptions summarized as follows:

-Amounts recognized in the atotacreat of financial resistance 31 December 2024 EGP Thousands 31 December 2023 EGP Thousands Amounts recognized in the statement of financial position: EGP I nousands EGP I nousands Liability for post-retirement medical benefits 64,582 64,582 Liability movements during the year: Balance at the beginning of the financial year 64,582 63,925 Current service cost 1,801 1,794 Cost of return on the medical benefits obligation 19,036 16,985 Actuarial gain/losses (14,038) (12,057) Benefits paid by the employer (6,799) (6,065) Estimate of post-retirement medical benefits during the year 64,582 64,582
+31 December 2024 31 December 2023 Amounts recognized in the statement of financial position: EGP Thousands EGP Thousands Liability for post-retirement medical benefits 64,582 64,582 The movement in long term financing during the year is as follows Balance at the beginning of the financial year 64,582 63,925 Current service cost 1,801 1,794 Cost of return on the medical benefits obligation 19,036 16,985 Actuarial gain/losses (14,038) (12,057) Benefits paid by the employer (6,799) (6,065) Estimate of post-retirement medical benefits during the year 64,582 64,582